 After three years of caretaking, Blair’s hands-on knowledge of living with ALS was needed to help others living with ALS live more productive and purposeful lives.
 As Team Gleason’s Chief Impact Officer, Blair provides executive oversight of partnerships, program services, and finances.
 Blair chairs Team Gleason’s technology advisory committee and is the lead on initiatives with technology industry leaders such Comcast, Google, Microsoft, Amazon, and Neuralink.
 Blair is instrumental in continuing to push Team Gleason and the advancement of assistive technology.

-Jarnail Chudge, United Kingdom
+Jarnail Chudge, UK

 Jarnail Chudge is a Design and Innovation Architect in the Enable Group at Microsoft Technology + Research where he works on projects where the primary focus is to design, develop, and deliver empowering and inclusive experiences which are sustainable, enhance human awareness, and augment a person’s intelligence by amplifying it and which allow the space to create and develop new skills and capabilities.
 As the co-founder of Microsoft Soundscape, which uses 3D spatial audio to created audio Augmented Reality, Jarnail has had special focus on how a product built on inclusive design principles primarily for the Blind and Low-Vision community, can have universal value for everyone by demonstrating the broader value of the technology in a range of different scenarios.